python-geeks/Automation-scripts/README.md

 * Goal 75 - Panda stopped Playing outdoor games
 * Goal 100 - Panda hired someone for cleaning house

-* Goal 125 - Panda now have own vehicle to travel
+* Goal 125 - Panda have it's own vehicle to travel
 * Goal 150 - Panda have enough support now, so he started eating food outside
-* Goal 175 - On the way, now Panda decide to bathe alternatively 😂
+* Goal 175 - On the way, Panda decide to bathe alternatively 😂
 * Goal 200 - Moving ahead, Panda is now using online ecom platform to buy things
 * Goal 225 - Panda now lazy enough to order the food instead of going outside